ryan-parag/ryanparag.com/notes/designing-for-personalization.md

 ![Netflix personalization](../static/designing-for-personalization_1.png)

-Netflix is also A/B testing on top of this, driving their deep learning platform and content designers to learn how and why certain users choose perticular UI cards:
+Netflix is also A/B testing on top of this, driving their deep learning platform and content designers to learn how and why certain users choose particular UI cards:

 ![Netflix personalization](../static/designing-for-personalization_2.png)